 Miss Porter's was founded by a visionary educator, Sarah Porter.
 She created a school with a homey atmosphere and a rigorous academic curriculum.
 Young ladies in the late 1800's did not normally study trigonometry, physiology and chemistry.
 But Miss Porter's pupils did.
 The result is that Miss Porter's School enjoys a well-deserved reputation as a leader in the education of women.

-The course offerings at Miss Porter's are extensive.
+at Miss Porter's are extensive.
 The school also offers 22 AP courses.
 70% of its faculty hold advanced degrees.

 The school offers academic courses in the following departments:

 - Computer Science